NicoJuicy/LearnML/getting_started.md

 In fact, there are many other concepts that are much more important when implmenting ML models:

-- How to properly define an ML problem?
+- How to define an ML problem?
 - How to select a dataset?
-- How to perform data preparation?
+- Data Preparation Techniques
+- Feature Engineering Techniques
 - How to design an ML solution?
 - How to properly train an ML model?

 - How to choose a Performance/Error Metric?

+- How to display ML results?

 - How to deploy an ML solution?
 - How to debug ML models?